 Dog-Friendly: no pets

-I saw Johannesburg Mountain eight years ago under a blanket of December snow.
+I first saw Johannesburg Mountain eight years ago when it was completely covered in December snow.
 At the time, friends and I tried going up Cascade Pass, though we never made it.
-But over the years, I’d marvel at the mountain from other places.
+Over the years, I have marveled at the impressive mountain from many places.

 See more trip photos here.

-My partners, Sue and Andy, and I tried climbing the mountain two weeks ago.
-But we came out on day two because of the terrible weather.
-Sadly, it was one of the few places on my list still accessible this season.
+My partners, Sue and Andy, and I had previously attempted to climb the peak just two weeks earlier.
+We ultimately had to turn back on the second day because of the terrible weather.
+However, it was one of the few places on my list that was still accessible this season.

-Since Booker Mountain and Johannesburg Mountain are “almost” neighbors, I wanted to try climbing both to avoid repeating Cascade Pass.
-After reviewing my limited options, I used the long weekend for this outing.
+Although the peak was nowhere near Booker Mountain, I wanted to climb both to avoid repeating the Cascade Pass.
+After carefully weighing my limited options, I used the long weekend for this outing.
+It was a challenging outing that was planned for some time.

 See more trip photos here.

-After crossing the broad gullies, I was at the glacier’s edge.
-Then I traversed the slabs to the key gully and went up the broken ledges on the right.
-Soon, I took a break on Mixup notch and began the grueling drop on the south.
+After successfully crossing the broad gullies, I found myself right at the glacier’s edge.
+I then traversed the slabs to the key gully and ascended the broken ledges.
+Soon, I took a much-needed break on Mixup Notch before the grueling drop on the south.

 See more trip photos here.

-Like before, the annoying talus and slick heather awaited my arrival.
-Only this time, I didn’t go as low before going to the rock steps by the buttress.
-Then I dropped to 5800′ more quickly via the ledges.
+The annoying talus and the slick heather were awaiting my planned arrival once again.
+However, this time I did not go quite as low before heading to the rock steps.
+I dropped to 5800 feet more quickly than I had expected by relying on ledges.
 But first, blueberries!

 See more trip photos here.

-I was low on water but glad the tiny stream was still intact.
-So I filled the bottle before going up to the 6200′ camp.
-Then I took the time to savor the stunning south view, knowing we couldn’t see any of it.
+I was running pretty low on water but was glad the stream we accessed was still flowing.
+I took the opportunity to fill my water bottle before continuing to the camp at 6200 feet.
+Then I savored the stunning south view, knowing we could not see any of it before.

-I didn’t bring crampons, knowing I could bypass the snow via the rocks.
-But as I walked up the annoying scree, I knew the gear could’ve helped significantly.
-Soon, I left my poles and microspikes on the col–big mistake.
+This time, I did not bring my crampons, knowing that I could bypass the snow on rocks.
+Just as I ascended the annoying scree, I realized the gear would have been quite handy.
+But I made the big mistake of leaving my poles and microspikes on the col.

 See more trip photos here.